 You can now create a local Git repository for your project.
-In this example, we’ll use the default Twenty Seventeen theme, which should already be included in your local WordPress installation.
+In this example, we’ll use the Twenty Twenty-One theme, which should already be included in your local WordPress installation.

 First, you’ll need to access the theme’s folder using the following command:

-You have now finished configuring your local repository.
-That means it’s time to turn our attention towards GitHub.
+You have now finished configuring your local repository!
+That means it’s time to turn your attention towards GitHub.

+You’ll then be taken directly to your GitHub dashboard.
 If you want to know more about the basics of using GitHub, we recommend taking some time to read the aforementioned guide.
-For now, however, click on Start a project.
-You’ll probably be asked to verify your email address at this stage.
+For now, however, we’re going to create a repository.

 You’re finally ready to create the GitHub repository for your project.
 This is a fairly simple process and only requires you to configure a few settings.
 Let’s start from the top.